Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Kentucky

 The term 'substance use disorder' means a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problems.
 Criteria for substance use disorder are in the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.

-In regulation: The term 'assessment' means the collection and analysis of information to inform decision-making about or service provision to a child or a family, including the following:
+In regulation: The term 'assessment' means the collection and analysis of information to determine the strengths and needs of a family in order to provide appropriate services.

 Notification/Reporting Requirements